 block by itself and use the see-through positionability of Perfectly Clear™ Stamps to stamp

 it right in place as many times as necessary.
-Here are a few designs you can try.

 Most inks that you use for your woodmounted stamps can be used with Perfectly Clear™